 Multi-region accounts configured with multiple-write regions will be highly available for both writes and reads.
 Regional failovers are instantaneous and don't require any changes from the application.

-Multi-region accounts with a single-write region: During a write region outage, these accounts will remain highly available for reads.
-However, for writes you must “enable automatic failover” on your Cosmos account to failover the impacted region to another region associated.
+Multi-region accounts with a single-write region (write region outage): During a write region outage, these accounts will remain highly available for reads.
+However, for writes you must “enable automatic failover” on your Cosmos account to failover the impacted region to another region.
 The failover will occur in the order of region priority you’ve specified.
-Eventually, when the impacted region is back online, the un-replicated data present in the impacted write region during the outage is made available through the conflicts feed.
-Applications can read the conflicts feed, resolve the conflicts based on application-specific logic, and write the updated data back to the Cosmos container as appropriate.
+When the impacted region is back online, the un-replicated data present in the impacted write region during the outage is made available through the conflicts feed.
+Applications can read the conflicts feed, resolve the conflicts based on the application-specific logic, and write the updated data back to the Cosmos container as appropriate.
 Once the previously impacted write region recovers, it becomes automatically available as a read region.
 You can invoke a manual failover and configure the impacted region as the write region.
-You can do a manual failover by using Azure CLI or Azure portal.
+Again you can do a manual failover by using Azure CLI or Azure portal.
 There is no data or availability loss before, during or after the manual failover.
 Your application continues to be highly available.

-Even in an extremely rare and unfortunate event when the Azure region is permanently irrecoverable, there is no potential data loss if your multi-region Cosmos account is configured with the default consistency level of strong.
-In the event of a permanently irrecoverable write region, for the multi-region Cosmos accounts configured with bounded-staleness consistency, the potential data loss window is restricted to the staleness window; for session, consistent-prefix and eventual consistency levels, the potential data loss window is restricted to a maximum of five seconds.
+Even in an extremely rare and unfortunate event when the Azure region is permanently irrecoverable, there is no data loss if your multi-region Cosmos account is configured with the default consistency level of Strong.
+In the event of a permanently irrecoverable write region, for the multi-region Cosmos accounts configured with bounded-staleness consistency, the potential data loss window is restricted to the staleness window (K or T); for session, consistent-prefix and eventual consistency levels, the potential data loss window is restricted to a maximum of five seconds.

 Building highly available applications

 To ensure high write and read availability, configure your Cosmos account to span at least two regions with multiple-write regions.
-This configuration will provide the availability, lowest latency, and scalability for both reads and writes backed by SLAs.
+This configuration will provide the highest availability, lowest latency, and best scalability for both reads and writes backed by SLAs.
 To learn more, see how to configure your Cosmos account with multiple write-regions.
-To configure multi-master in your applications, see How to configure multi-master.

 For multi-region Cosmos accounts that are configured with a single-write region, enable automatic-failover by using Azure CLI or Azure portal.
 After you enable automatic failover, whenever there is a regional disaster, Cosmos DB will automatically failover your account.